-Our board of managers has adopted a cash distribution policy to pay a regular quarterly distribution of \$0.4625 per unit on our outstanding common and Class A units while reinvesting in our business a portion of our operating cash flow.
-We paid our latest cash distribution of \$0.4625 per unit for our outstanding common and Class A units on August 14, 2007 to unitholders of record on August 7, 2007 for the quarter ended June 30, 2007.
-The second quarter distribution was not paid to holders of our common and Class F units issued in connection with the Amvest Acquisition.
+Our board of managers had adopted a cash distribution policy to pay a regular quarterly distribution of \$0.4625 per unit on our outstanding common and Class A units while reinvesting in our business a portion of our operating cash flow.
+In October 2007, our board of managers approved an increase of our regular quarterly distribution from \$0.4625 per unit to \$0.5625 per unit on our outstanding common and Class A units.
+The increase in our regular quarterly distribution will commence a management incentive interest vesting period under our operating agreement.
+We paid our latest cash distribution of \$0.5625 per unit for our outstanding common and Class A units on November 14, 2007 to unitholders of record on November 7, 2007 for the quarter ended September 30, 2007.
 Declaration and payment of distributions is at the discretion of our board of managers, and we cannot assure you that we will not reduce or eliminate our distributions.